Improving health outcomes for a large biotech employer

 Cleo is designed to manage 3 key drivers of employer-related costs for growing families: birth outcomes, perinatal mental health, and workforce attrition.
-In partnership with our client’s (a large biotech firm) health plan, we designed assessments to understand how Cleo is delivering strong outcomes and boosting employee satisfaction.
+In partnership with our client’s health plan, we designed assessments to understand how Cleo is delivering strong outcomes and boosting employee satisfaction.

 Working parents present an increasingly urgent demand for employers today.
 That’s because dual-income parents are the fastest-growing part of your population.
 More than ever, they are struggling to balance the contradicting pressures between home and work.